Latest infoOxford As of January 2019, I will be a Professor of Pure Mathematics at the University of Oxford and Tutorial Fellow at Balliol College.

 Take your brain to another dimension I was delighted to take part in the inaugural MAPS PhesDival at UCL, celebrating research in Maths and Physical Sciences, on 15 June 2016.
 I took the opportunity to explain my research with a few jokes and some dance moves!

 Geometric Analysis Reading Seminar I am co-organising an informal seminar for geometers and analysts, where we discuss and learn about various topics in Geometric Analysis.
 Information is available on the seminar website.

-I work on differential geometry, with a particular focus on Riemannian manifolds with special holonomy, their calibrated submanifolds, and related geometries.
-I am also interested in geometric flows, particularly Lagrangian mean curvature flow.
-I mainly use methods from geometric analysis and exterior differential systems, which have applications throughout geometry and other areas in mathematics.
+Research summaryWhat I do I work on differential geometry, particularly geometry related with special holonomy and calibrated submanifolds, geometric flows including Lagrangian mean curvature flow and the G2-Laplacian flow, as well as instantons.
 For further details, and if you are interested in pursuing PhD studies with me, see my research page.

-I am an EPSRC Career Acceleration Fellow and Lecturer in Pure Mathematics at University College London.
-I was previously a member of the Geometry group at Imperial College, London and I spent the academic year 07-08 at MSRI, Berkeley, working with Robert Bryant.
-My DPhil supervisor was Dominic Joyce.
+About meShort history I am a Professor of Mathematics at University College London (as of October 2018).
+I was an EPSRC Career Acceleration Fellow and, before joining UCL, a member of the Geometry group at Imperial College, London.
+I spent the academic year 07-08 at MSRI, Berkeley, working with Robert Bryant.
+My DPhil supervisor at Oxford was Dominic Joyce.
 For further details see my about page.

-You can now follow me on Twitter @jdlotay and you can find out more about geometry and topology at UCL by looking at the UCL Geometry and Topology Group webpage.
+Keep informed Follow @jdlotay Follow me on Twitter @jdlotay and find out more about geometry and topology at UCL on the group webpage and the UCL Geometry and Topology Group blog.